jujhars13/gurmatsangeet/README.md

 ## Blurb

 The Gurmat Sangeet Academy, a not for profit organisation dedicated to raising awareness in Kirtan (Sikh Hymns) and Katha (Discourse).
-Here you can find audio and video files, biographies and upcoming events.
+This repository contains lesson notes for beginners.

 [Gurmatsangeet.org](http://www.gurmatsangeet.org/)